alidanapour/chip8_emulator/Product_Document.md

 - Added Visualizer's prototype
     - `Stop`, `Continue` and `Reset` buttons are now fully functional
 - Remove unneeded decode opcode input field
-- Added test cases for old ROMs support
+- Added test cases for old ROMs support, created separate CPU object for the automate test output area

 ### Changes in Release 3:
-- Added `Fix timer speed?` checkbox to support Game 2's usage of the delay timer
+- The Visualizer is now fully functional
     - `Step forward` and `Step backward` is now fully functional
     - Visualizer's instruction box and register box are now fully functional
-- The Visualizer is now fully functional
 - Game 2 is now fully functional
+- Added `Fix timer speed?` checkbox to support Game 2's usage of the delay timer
 - Added `Sprite Editor` prototype
 - Changes to the webpage interface:
     - Moved the Visualizer's instruction box and register box next the Emulator's screen